Psychologist

 We know what anger is because we have all experienced it, whether as a fleeting annoyance or as full-blown rage.

-Definition of Anger and Rage
+Understanding Anger and Rage

 Many words in our vocabulary describe various forms of anger that differ primarily by their intensity of passion and arousal.
 A partial list includes: irritation, frustration, annoyance, miffed, sulking, offended, indignation, exasperation, incensed, pissed, outrage, wrath, rage, fury, ferocity, and livid.